dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_STAT_CMD_LINE_JOB
      Specify expression(s) that will be passed to the MET tc_stat tool via the command line.
 Only specify if TC_STAT_RUN_VIA=CLI.
-Please refer to the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ chapter for tc-stat for the details on performing job summaries and job filters.
+Please refer to the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ chapter for tc-stat for the details on performing job summaries and job filters.

      | *Used by:*  TcStat
      | *Family:*  [config]